renovatebot/renovate/docs/usage/private-modules.md

 }
 ```

-It's also possible to skip the host part, and just have datasource + credentials.
+#### Datasource and credentials only

-Example:
+You can skip the host part, and use just the datasource and credentials.

 `DOCKER_USERNAME=bot DOCKER_PASSWORD=botpass123`: